HoangTienHoa/RabbitMQ_Express_NodeJS/README.md

 # RabbitMQ_Express_NodeJS
-A chat application using RabbitMQ, Express and NodeJS
+A demo for use RabbitMQ, Express in Nodejs.
+Example for all Exchange type (Direct, Fanout, Topic, Headers)

 # Run
     npm i